 I was browsing the web, randomly clicking, when I suddenly came across the idea of non-spherical globes - globes of the Earth that are not actually globes - dodecahedrons, octahedrons and cubes.

-I decided I need to make one, so here it is.
+I decided I need to make one, so here is how to make a square globe and globe stand.

 Step 1: The Source